As Myanmar opens, hoteliers see prospects

 The hotel chains in Myanmar now are Asian-based companies such as Shangri-la Hotels & Resorts, which runs Traders Hotel, Singapore's Sedona Hotels International, and GHM Luxury Hotels, a Burmese company that owns the Strand in the commercial capital, Yangon, formerly Rangoon.

-The few five-star hotels outside of Yangon are mostly in beach resorts or tourist centres such as Mandalay and Bagan.
+The few five-star hotels outside of Yangon are mostly in beach resorts or tourist centers such as Mandalay and Bagan.

 Myanmar is hugely underdeveloped, with an economy in tatters and infrastructure that is rudimentary at best.